darasus/ai-blog/content/the-best-games-of-the-year-for-people-who-like-to-win.md

   a card game for 2-8 people that has you competing to build a bigger, better board game.
 Eclipse is a game about managing your ship and crew as you try to survive an extremely dangerous galaxy.
+intro: >-
+  Have you ever sat through a game of Pandemic with your friends and just wanted to shake them?
+Or maybe you’ve played with people who were so scared of losing that they refused to take any risks?
+Perhaps you’ve been on the other side, acting like a jerk just to get your friend mad and force them to win.

+  Scrubs, control-freaks, cautious nerds— there are as many types of board gamers as there are games.
+It turns out there’s even more diversity than that.
+There are people who love word puzzles ( Codenames ), people who prefer their games fast and furious ( Smash Up ), and everyone in between.

+  If you know someone who loves Pandemic but isn’t so fond of losing, this list is for you.
+Here we have compiled some of the best strategy games released this year.
 ---

 ## Cavern Co-op